 - George Washington’s Mount Vernon, Virginia

 - The Mansion on O Street

-- National Capital Trolly Museum, Maryland
+- National Capital Trolley Museum, Maryland

-- National Bonsai Museum
+- National Bonsai and Penjing Museum

-Parks and Greenspace in and around DC
+Parks and Greenspace in and Around D.C.

 The city is dominated by National Park Service parks like the National Zoological Park, National Arboretum, National Mall, and 9-mile Rock Creek Park.
-But there are many other beautiful spaces around the DMV including:
+But there are many other beautiful spaces around the DMV, including: